chadbaldwin/chadbaldwin.github.io/_posts/2024-07-30-everythings-a-case-statement.md

 Just a quick public service announcement:

-Yes...I know it's a "CASE expression" and not a "CASE statement".
+Yes...I know it's a "CASE _expression_" and not a "CASE _statement_".

 I've now received quite a few responses to this post saying nearly the same thing..."_Not to be pedantic, but it's a case expression, not a case statement_".

 Yes...Thank you, you are correct, it is an "expression" not a "statement".

-When I originally posted it, I considered fixing it.
-But in the end, it really doesn't matter, it doesn't change the information in the post.
-And as far as SEO goes...it appears most people don't search for "sql case expression" anyway.
+When I originally posted it, I considered fixing the title, but changing the title also changes the URL.
 So, this PSA is my compromise.
+And as far as SEO goes...it appears most people search for "sql case statement" anyway.

 Exhibit A: